The Forces of Reproduction

 “Read, this!,” he said, thrusting a soiled photocopy of a typescript into my hands.
 “It will change your life!”
 Then he disappeared back into the public toilet he was cruising.
 This was my introduction to the works of Foucault.
 It was an ‘amateur’ translation, made by a self-described “nasty street queen.”
 And it did change my life, after a fashion.
 The most interesting books for me are always works of low theory.
 They may be written by people schooled in the high theory of the seminar room, but they take those sorts of intellectual resources and apply them directly to life.

-S/he grew up in the dying days of Franco’s Spain, where s/he was educated by Jesuits.
-Préciado’s first psychoanalyist explained to at age 14 that s/he wanted to “arm wrestle God.”
-S/he has traveled through at least four cities, three languages, and two genders.
-S/he met Derrida while studying philosophy at the New School, while he was writing about St Augustine, whose Confessions about changing faith reminded her of contemporary writings about changing genders.
-S/he lived in Paris for a while, then got a PhD in architecture from Princeton, which later became her first book, Pornotopia.
+He grew up in the dying days of Franco’s Spain, where he was educated by Jesuits.
+Préciado’s first psychoanalyist explained to at age 14 that he wanted to “arm wrestle God.”
+He has traveled through at least four cities, three languages, and two genders.
+He met Derrida while studying philosophy at the New School, while he was writing about St Augustine, whose Confessions about changing faith reminded him of contemporary writings about changing genders.
+He lived in Paris for a while, then got a PhD in architecture from Princeton, which later became his first book, Pornotopia.

-In Testo Junkie, s/he documents a short period of life when s/he took testosterone, and builds out an astonishing conceptual frame for thinking what that experience might mean.
+In Testo Junkie, he documents a short period of life when he took testosterone, and builds out an astonishing conceptual frame for thinking what that experience might mean.
 Its not a memoir.
 It may be a study of emotions, but only those ones that are not private.
 It is a “… a single point in a cartography of extinction.”

 The death is that of French autofiction writer Guillaume Dustan.
-The book hovers between a memorial for him, and a celebration of her relations with writer and film maker Virginie Despentes: “fucking her is harder than factory work,” but s/he comes to be “covered with my feminism as if with a diaphanous ejaculation, a sea of political sparkles.”
+The book hovers between a memorial for him, and a celebration of his relations with writer and film maker Virginie Despentes: “fucking her is harder than factory work,” but he comes to be “covered with my feminism as if with a diaphanous ejaculation, a sea of political sparkles.”

 The bulk of the book is not about such things.
 It is rather about what one can think by extension from such experience.
 It is about mapping the commodity economy centered on the management of bodies, sexes, identities, or what Preciado calls the “somatico-political,” of how it finds itself both making and made over by “the sex-gender industrial complex. ” Its an exercise in what Bogdanov calls substitution, building a metaphoric account of how the whole world is made out of one’s own experience of labor.